Crypto Advice for a Safe Journey

 Investing Advice

-- Set up, use and learn Tradingview.
-The free account works just fine; it has ads and limits you to a certain number of indicators you can use.
+• Set up, use and learn Tradingview.
+The free account works just fine; it has ads and limits the number of indicators you can use.
 Paid version removes ads and lets you use more indicators.

 YouTubers